Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 National flights

-Except in rare circumstances, we use LAN Airlines S.A. (operating as Lan Chile and Lan Peru), widely considered to be South America's safest and most reliable airline.
-This carrier has the newest planes and the best maintenance.
-Their planes are Airbus 320s, preferred by 57% of airline passengers (far higher than the second choice), according to a 2003 survey by Skytrax, a London based aviation research organization.
-Within Peru, Ecuador and Chile, there is only one class of service on any of the airlines except for the flight from Santiago, Chile to Easter Island, which offers First Class.
+Except in rare circumstances, we use LAN Airlines S.A. (operating as Lan Peru and Lan Chile), South America's safest and most reliable airline.
+This carrier has the newest planes (Airbus 320s) and the best maintenance.
+Within Peru, Ecuador and Chile, there is only one class of service except for the LAN flight from Santiago, Chile, to Easter Island and return, which offers First Class.
+Since weather conditions in the Andes can sometimes prevent scheduled takeoffs and landings, we book our guests on early flights to minimize the chance of an overnight delay.

 Safety & reliability

-South American airport departure taxes
+South American airport departure & reciprocity taxes

-Peru: $30.25 for international flights, $6.05 for flights within Peru
+Chile: $30 for international flights, $8 for flights within Chile.

 Baggage